 This building was established during the reign of Nynetjer, the third of the second dynasty kings, so it is thought the reign of Nubnefer must also have been during the early part of the second dynasty.

-However, his name does not appear on any of the Kings lists, or any other documents or artefacts promptng some egyptologists to suggest that he was not a distinct ruler but rather that Nubnefer is the Nomen (birth name) of Raneb
+His name does not appear on any of the kings lists, or any other documents or artefacts.
+This has prompted some Egyptologists to suggest that Nubnefer was not a distinct ruler but rather that the name Nubnefer is the Nomen (birth name) of Raneb.